Action

 Use a script for locks that require a PIN or code.
 EspControl does not store lock codes on the panel.

-Use an Action card when the panel should directly run something that already exists in Home Assistant.
+Use an Action card when the panel should directly run something that already exists in Home Assistant, or when it should run a registered local panel action.
+Use a Webhook card when the panel should call a URL directly without Home Assistant.
 Use a Trigger card when you want the panel to fire a custom event that a Home Assistant automation responds to.

 Use the dedicated card types for richer controls: